syncfusion/blazor-docs/src/treemap/treemap/events.md

 ---
-title: "Events in Blazor TreeMap component | Syncfusion"
+title: "Events in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

-description: "Learn here all about Events of Syncfusion TreeMap (SfTreeMap) component and more."
+description: "Learn here all about the Events of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Events in Blazor TreeMap (SfTreeMap)
+# Events in the Blazor TreeMap (SfTreeMap)

 ## ItemHighlighted

-Triggers, after highlight the TreeMap items.
+Triggers, after highlighting the TreeMap items.

 |   Argument name      |   Description                                 |
 |----------------------| ----------------------------------------------|